top of page

 Turkish Pronouns vs. English Pronouns

-👉 Subjects are some of the most repeated elements in writing.
+👉 Subjects, being the principal topics and most shared referents, are the most repeated elements in writing.
 In English, subjects must be explicitly stated (save for imperatives sentences).
-So, to avoid repetition, English uses personal pronouns as placeholders substituting the main reference points, such as the main characters’ names, locales, time periods, etc. In fact, in English, personal pronouns used as reference points are indispensable—for the sake of coherence and for stylistic considerations.
+So, to avoid repetition, English uses personal pronouns as placeholders substituting the main reference points, such as the main characters’ names, locales, time periods, etc. English personal pronouns are, in fact, indispensable as reference points—for the sake of coherence and for stylistic considerations.

-👉 In Turkish, things are very different, for replacing the recurring referents (subjects) with pronouns is rather pointless.
-For example, in the sentence below, the newly introduced Turkish subject/topic has to be repeated (in combination with a demonstrative pronoun) when it is used for the second time: the new topic (bir halkın) is repeated as the old topic (o halkın).
+In For example, in the sentence below, the newly introduced Turkish subject/topic has to be repeated (in combination with a demonstrative pronoun) when it is used for the second time: the new topic (bir halkın) is repeated as the old topic (o halkın).
 In English, however, the subject (citizens) on the second use is replaced with a personal pronoun (their):

 Bir halkın, eğer yasa emirlerinin oluşturulması işine tek doğrudan katılımı, bunların oluşturulmasından sorumlu olanları seçmekle kısıtlı ise, o halkın kendi yaşantısını gerçek anlamda denetlemediği söylenmektedir.